Fleksas/GettingData_Analysis/README.md

 ## Code Book

-The CodeBook.md file explains the transformations performed and the resulting data and variables.
+The CodeBook.md file explains the transformations performed performed to get the new tidy dataset.

 ====================